The afterlife, before and after Jesus.

 Matt.
 5:26,18:34; Luke 12:58-59 - Jesus teaches us, "Come to terms with your opponent or you will be handed over to the judge and thrown into prison.
 You will not get out until you have paid the last penny."
 The word "opponent" (antidiko) is likely a reference to the devil (see the same word for devil in 1 Pet.
 5:8) who is an accuser against man (c.f.
 Job 1.6-12; Zech.
 3.1; Rev. 12.10), and God is the judge.
 If we have not adequately dealt with satan and sin in this life, we will be held in a temporary state called a prison, and we won't get out until we have satisfied our entire debt to God.
 This "prison" is purgatory where we will not get out until the last penny is paid. (http://www.scripturecatholic.com/purgatory.html)

-4. Those that Jesus raised to life during his earthly ministry are to be distinguished from the final resurrection of the dead.
-Every person raised to renewed natural life still had to die again.
+4. Those that Jesus raised to life during his earthly ministry are to be distinguished from those raised in the final resurrection of the dead.
+Every person miraculously raised to renewed natural life still had to die again.
 Believers raised in the final resurrection are raised to never die again (i.e. Revelation 21:4, Revelation 20:6, 1 Corinthians 15:26, 54-58).

-6. Though the rich man, in the account of Lazarus, knew of (past tense) the condition of his brothers, the only times I can find in Scriptures that someone deceased was aware of an event on earth is in regards to the righteous.
-Perhaps this is the basis for Hebrews 12:1 which also implies that those who have lived by faith and gone on before us are part of our "cloud of witnesses."
+6. Though the rich man, in the account of Lazarus, knew of (past tense) the condition of his brothers, the only references we can find in Scriptures of deceased being currently aware of events on earth is in regards to the righteous.
+The lost only appear to retain their memories of the life they once had and squandered.
+Saints in the present heaven appear to see the continuation, or outworking, of God's plan.
+Truly only believers could appreciate and rejoice in this.
+This may be the basis for Hebrews 12:1 which also implies that those who have lived by faith and gone on before us are part of our "cloud of witnesses."

 Hebrews 12:1 Therefore, since we are surrounded by such a great cloud of witnesses...
 (NIV, in context of Chapter 11)